 In my experience, the Single Image Ad in combination with Lead Gen Forms is the most effective advertising format.
 With a single image ad, there is an introductory text with a maximum of 600 characters, an image and a title for the image including a call-to-action button.
 The introductory text should contain functional elements and explain what the offer is about, give a taste of the topic and generate interest.
 An exciting question at the beginning of the introductory text can often be very successful in generating leads.
 The picture should arouse interest and, if possible, match the subject matter.
 Any number of variations of text can also be used in the image, because unlike Facebook Ads, there are no percentage restrictions on the space taken up by text elements on LinkedIn.

 Do other advertising formats work in lead generation?

 In my experience, other formats, such as videos, have consistently shown that they can even generate good CTRs, i.e. click-through rates – but the conversion rate is significantly lower than with single image ads.
 Overall, in my experience in lead generation, single image ads have always been more productive than video ads with lead gen forms.
 So it may well be that with every frame of the video, users get more opportunities to change their mind.
-A confused mind always says no, that’s what they say about decision-making of any kind.
-It’s just that with videos, due to the many different tonalities, sentences and movements, it’s very difficult to find out which of these things is crucial for the user not converting was.
+A confused mind always says no, it is said for decision-making of any kind.
+It is just that with videos, due to the many different tonalities, sentences and movements, it is very difficult to find out which of these things was decisive for the user not converting.
 With a single image ad, the effectiveness of one element can be tested against the other using an A/B test.
 Above all, however, the single image ad is low-threshold and appropriate for the push-based appearance in the user’s news feed: It does not overload the user’s capacity and willingness to accept an offer from an everyday situation.